eviefp/eviefp.github.io/_unpublished/2019-02-16-quantifiers.md

 ∀ x.
 P x
 ```
 where `x` is a variable and `P` is a predicate taking such a variable.
 A basic
-example of such a proposition could be: "For all numbers x, if you add one to
+example of such a proposition could be: _"For all numbers x, if you add one to
-x, you get a greater number than x", or:
+x, you get a greater number than x"_, or:
 ```
 ∀ x. x + 1 > x
 ```